Leopard Angelfish - Pterophyllum scalare

 Availability:

-Common / Captive-bred strain
+Common / Captive-bred pattern strain

 Image Disclaimer:

 All images are a visual representation of the fish you will receive, made to be as accurate as possible.
-Natural variation in size, colour, pattern and markings can occur between individual fish.
+Natural variation in size, leopard spotting, dark pattern coverage, base colour, fin length, body shape, sex, age and markings can occur between individual fish.

 Couldn't load pickup availability